A fragment of my creative life

 Selected to develop new ideas for TV.

-I developed two scripts: The comedy THE CON MOTHER that later went into development with Warp Films and SEX THERAPY - a drama about the lives of an inner city sex therapy clinic.
+I developed two scripts: The comedy THE CON MOTHER that later went into development with Warp Films.

 BFI & FHN short script lab